 5. Classic Backsplash

-I guess we can't do a post about timeless
+I guess I can't do a post about timeless

 kitchens without talking about backsplashes, right?
 While some people

 are totally over it, subway tile backsplashes will